lbnl-science-it/LRC101_training_Oct2022/slides.md

 ---
 # Remote Visulization

-- Allow users to run a real desktop within the cluster environment
-- Allow applications with a GUI, commercial applications, debugger or visualization applications to render results.

-  - Remote Desktop launched within Open OnDemand - **coming up, stay tuned**

   - viz node lrc-viz.lbl.gov
   - RealVNC is provided as the remote desktop service with local VNC Viewer